Adamantios/FarmIt-Frontend-Client/README.md

 # FarmIt Frontend
-Mobile app for farmers, to sell their products to the final consumers directly.
+Mobile app for farmers, made with ionic framework, in order to sell their products to the final consumers directly.

-##Requirements
+## Requirements
 Ionic Framework
 ng material floating button